mendix/widgets-resources/packages-web/image-viewer/README.md

 The widget requires a context.
  ### Data source: System image
  - On the Data source option of the Data source tab, select the system image.
- - widget will pick image from context object (context object should inherit from system.image entity).
+ - The widget will pick the image from the context object (context object should inherit from system.image entity).
  - Refer to the appearnace section for configuring height and width.

 ### Data source: Dynamic URL attribute
- - On the Data source option of the Data source tab, select the dynamic url option if its not already selected by default.
+ - On the Data source option of the Data source tab, select the dynamic URL option if its not already selected by default.
- - Select the attribute from the context objext that contains the url of the image.
+ - Select the attribute from the context objext that contains the URL of the image.
  - Refer to the appearnace section for configuring height and width.

 ### Data source: Static URL
-  - On the Data source option of the Data source tab, select the static url
+  - On the Data source option of the Data source tab, select the static URL
-  - Specify the url that points to the image (url outside of the mendix system).
+  - Specify the URL that points to the image (URL outside of the Mendix system).
   - Refer to the appearnace section for configuring height and width.

 ### Data source: Static image
   - On the Data source option of the Data source tab, select the static image.
   - Click select button to add static images from the modeller.
   - Refer to the appearnace section for configuring height and width.